xiang1103/KD-Language-Transfer/README.md

 # Knowledge Distillation- experiment of idea on turning domain expert language model to domain and language expert LM

 ### Goal
 Given a scientific task and a teacher model(large LLM) that is capable at handling language but is not trained on scientific tasks (not a specialist), can we train/use a student model that is very good at this task and learn the language capabilities from the teacher model through knowledge distillation and still outperform the teacher model at the scientific task?
+- Improving the performance of drug editing on Large Language Models by training a domain expert model then giving language capabilities through knowledge distillation
+- Make any domain oriented language model into more general yet still accurate language model

 ### Methodology
 Teacher Model: TBD